 Please select the countries for which you will be supplying data.
-This selection will be carried forward to assist you in completing your response.
+If you are responding to the Electric Utilities module, this selection will be carried forward to assist you in completing your response.

 Select country

 Israel

 Germany

 United States of America

 China

 Spain

 Netherlands

 United Kingdom

-Turkey

 Ireland

 Belgium

 Austria

 Canada

 Brazil

-Austria Canada
+France

 Select country

-France

-Mexico

-Hungary

-Australia
+Mexico Hungary Australia Turkey